Delaware Photographic Society

 While a print is in the viewing box for competition, anyone may request ‘Comment’ which will be done in the Discussion session following the competition.
 At that time the requestor must be present and ask what they desire to know about the print or if they wish the judges and audience to discuss the print.

-A list of upcoming Assigned Subjects is published in the “The Reflector”.
+A list of upcoming Assigned Subjects is published in the “The Reflector” and on the DPS website.
 Assigned Subject competitions are conducted in all classes.
-All prints that are to be entered in the Assigned Subject contests for the 2019-2020 DPS year must have been captured after September 1, 2018.
-NEW: The date of original image capture must appear on the back of the print.
+All prints that are to be entered in the Assigned Subject contests for the 2022-2023 DPS year must have been captured after September 1, 2021.
+The date of original image capture must appear on the back of the print.
 The judging panel for any monthly competition will have the final determination as to whether or not a print fits the assigned subject.
 The Open category has no date, technique or subject requirement.

 ENTRY FORM AND LABELING

-Prints should be mounted on an appropriate mounting surface, such as mount boards by Bainbridge, Crescent, Clear Bags, Savage or another vendor of similar smooth material.
+Prints should be mounted on an appropriate mount board, such as those produced by Bainbridge, Crescent, Clear Bags, Savage or another vendor of similar smooth material.
 Cut mats or slip-in mounts are acceptable.
 Prints must be well secured to the mount to prevent slippage.
 Since prints are stacked one on top of the other, effort should be made to eliminate any sharp projections, rough surfaces or adhesive substances on the back of the prints.
 Any transparent cover over the print needs to be secured at all four edges and will not be removed during competition.
 Framed prints are not allowed.
 Failure to adhere to the rules can result in disqualification of the print.

 JUDGING AND SCORING

-Prints in each category and class will be previewed in the light box by three judges before scoring begins.
-Prints will receive a score from each judge and will be ranked by the sum of the three judges’ scores.
-Scores for each entry will be recorded and published online in the Members website.
+Prints in each category and class will be previewed in the light box by the judge before scoring begins.
+Prints will receive a score from 1 (low) to 9 (high) from the judge and will be ranked by score.
+The score for each entry will be recorded and published online in the Members website.

-Exhibitors are responsible for adhering to the competition rules set forth and the Print Director, at his discretion, can disqualify any entries that fail to conform.
+Exhibitors are responsible for adhering to the competition rules.
+The Print Director, at his discretion, can disqualify any entries that fail to conform.

 Additional awards can be given at the discretion of the Print Director.

-A Print-of-the-Year (POY) competition will be held in May 2020.
-Each competitor may enter any or all of their selected prints from the 2019-2020 club year.
-All entries must have been entered and selected during the current year in Class B, Class A, Salon or Craftsman.
+A Print-of-the-Year (POY) competition will be held in May 2023.
+Each competitor may enter any or all of their accepted prints from the 2022-2023 club year.
+All entries must have been entered and accepted during the current year in Class B, Class A, or Salon.
 There is no distinction between Assigned and Open subject or monochrome and color prints for the POY.

 The POY competition will be juried by three qualified judges who are not DPS members.
 One print will be chosen as the Print-of-the-Year and winner of the Morris James Award.
 Up to 10 Honorable Mentions will be awarded to exhibitors in each class with a limit of one HM per member.